Leela's Homeworld: Plot

 Leela pursues the hooded mutants through the sewers back to the home with the shrine to herself.
 Finding that one of them has a bracelet identical to one she has had since before coming to her orphanarium, Leela hypothesizes that they killed her parents, and the hooded mutants confess.
 Before Leela can kill the two in her rage, Bender shoots Fry through the ceiling using his waste disposal pump.
 Fry stops Leela and removes the mutants' hoods, revealing they are one-eyed.
 Fry explains that though the Professor could not translate the note, his analysis showed that it was written on a brand of toilet paper that is used primarily in the sewers, cluing Fry in to the fact that the hooded mutants are Leela's parents.
-Her parents confess that, wanting Leela to have a better life than that of a mutant, they left her at the orphanarium with an alienese note so she would be assumed to be an alien.
+Her parents confess that, Leela having been born the least-mutated of all mutants, they wanted Leela to have a better life than that of a mutant, they left her at the orphanarium with an alienese note so she would be assumed to be an alien.
 A tearful reunion ensues, and the episode closes with a montage of scenes that show Leela's parents secretly watching over her throughout her life.